zombitos/jay-mongo/README.md

-IAMongo
+Jay-Mongo
 ===============

-Mongo DB Operations Framework to be used with ia-schema
+Mongo DB Operations Framework to be used with jay-schema

 ## Installation